jcheng31/isitonspotify/README.md

 # Is it on Spotify?
-A simple website to check if a track is on Spotify, and if so, where it can be heard.
+A simple website to check if a track or album is on Spotify, and if so, where it can be heard.
 Uses [knockout.js](http://knockoutjs.com/), [jQuery](https://jquery.com/), and [Bootstrap](http://getbootstrap.com/).

 Check it out [here.](http://jcheng31.github.io/isitonspotify)